mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/5-agent-definition.md

 transition: fadeIn
 ---

-# What is an agent?
+# What is an Agent?

 An AI system that combines: